 The Drinking Water Inspectorate (DWI) is the competent authority for ensuring that the Drinking Water Directive requirements are met in England and Wales.
-The DWI has a statutory role to supervise local authorities in relation to the implementation of the Private Water Supplies Regulations, including the provision of technical and scientific advice.
+The Inspectorate has a role to supervise and oversee the implementation of the Private Water Supplies Regulations by local authorities, including the provision of technical and scientific advice.

 Local authorities are the regulators for private water supplies and have a number of statutory duties under the Private Water Supplies Regulations.
 These duties include the requirement to carry out risk assessments and monitor private water supplies to determine compliance with drinking water standards.
 A supply to a private, single domestic dwelling, where there is no commercial or public activity, and (Wales only) is not part of a domestic tenancy, as defined in Regulation 10, is excluded from the risk assessment and monitoring requirement unless requested by the supply owner or occupier; however, LAs may choose to monitor such a supply, at their own expense, if they suspect a potential risk to health.

 The local authority has enforcement powers to require that a supply that is unwholesome or a potential danger to human health is improved by the relevant person(s) (as defined in Section 80 of the Water Industry Act 1991).

 The risk assessment carried out by a local authority considers all hazards and potential hazards from source to tap on private water supplies in its area, excluding those to single dwellings only (unless rented to tenants), including: